Property of the ScriptLine: QuarkPages.

-Use this property to select a plain (ie. containing no tokens) QuarkXPress file to use in the current QxdPages ScriptLine.
-Depending on the preferences you have specified, the name of the selected file may appear in the Scripts Editor.
+Use this property to select a plain QuarkXPress file (containing no tokens) to use in the current QuarkPages ScriptLine.

-•The term plain Qxd is something of a misnomer, since there is no difference in the way QuarkXPress treats plain Qxd's and GridTemplates.
+•Both QuarkPages and GridTemplates are normal QuarkXPress files, as far as QuarkXPress is concerned.
 The difference lies in the way Q++Studio treats these files.
-Q++Studio will scan a GridTemplate for tokens, but will totally ignore the contents of a plain Qxd (even if it contains tokens).
+Q++Studio will scan a GridTemplate for tokens, but will ignore the contents of a QuarkPages (even if it contains tokens).

-•The scan performed here is only used to determine the size and number of pages of the Qxd file selected.
-This information is used to update the # Defined Pages property and verify that the selected file's height and width do not exceed the values set in Size : Height and Width.
+•The scan performed here is only used to determine the size and number of pages of the QuarkXPress file selected.
+This information is used to update the # Defined Pages property and verify that the selected file's height and width do not exceed the values set in Size: Height and Width.

-By default Q++Studio will use all the pages of the selected Qxd File.
+•By default Q++Studio will use all the pages of the selected QuarkXPress file.
 If you wish to use only certain pages, set the Selected Pages property appropriately.